A pulmonary embolism is a blood clot that occurs in the lungs.

 - a sedentary lifestyle

 The most common symptom of a pulmonary embolism is shortness of breath.
 This may be gradual or sudden.
-If you experience sudden shortness of breath, you should seek medical attention immediately.

 Other symptoms of a pulmonary embolism include: